SamsonGoodenough/wieben-site/about.md

 my favourite song is "Enough" by Little Simz
 <br>
 <br>
-im also nonbinary and i enjoy fashion.  but now this is starting to sound like a dating profile
+im also nonbinary and i enjoy fashion.  but now this is starting to sound like a dating profile.
+So im also HAPPILY MARRIED

 MY EDUCATION:<br>
 Diploma in Audio Recording Technology from OIART<br>